postsharp/Metalama.Documentation/conceptual/validation/validating-references.md

 To create an aspect that validates references:

 1. Create an aspect class by inheriting one of the following classes, according to the kind of declarations you want to validate: <xref:Metalama.Framework.Aspects.CompilationAspect>,
 <xref:Metalama.Framework.Aspects.ConstructorAspect>, <xref:Metalama.Framework.Aspects.EventAspect>,
 <xref:Metalama.Framework.Aspects.FieldAspect>, <xref:Metalama.Framework.Aspects.FieldOrPropertyAspect>,
 <xref:Metalama.Framework.Aspects.MethodAspect>, <xref:Metalama.Framework.Aspects.ParameterAspect>,
 <xref:Metalama.Framework.Aspects.PropertyAspect>, <xref:Metalama.Framework.Aspects.TypeAspect> or <xref:Metalama.Framework.Aspects.TypeParameterAspect>.
 If you want to validate several kinds of declarations, you can inherit your class from <xref:System.Attribute> and implement as many generic constructions of the <xref:Metalama.Framework.Aspects.IAspect`1> interface as needed.
 2. In the aspect class, define one or more static fields of type <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> as explained in <xref:diagnostics>.
 3. Create a method of arbitrary name with the signature `void ValidateReference( ReferenceValidationContext context )`.
 Implement the validation logic in this method.
 All the data you need is in the <xref:Metalama.Framework.Validation.ReferenceValidationContext> object.
 When you detect a rule violation, report a diagnostic as described in <xref:diagnostics>.
 4. Override the <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*>, <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> or <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*> method of your fabric.
 5. From the `Amend*` method, access the <xref:Metalama.Framework.Fabrics.IAmender`1.Outbound*?text=amender.Outbound> property, select the declarations to be validated using the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*> and <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Select*> methods, then chain with a call to <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*>.
 Pass two parameters:
    - The name of the new method that you have defined in the previous step. *It must be a method.
-It cannot be a delegate, lambda, or a local function.*
+It cannot be a delegate, lambda, or a local function*.
    - The kinds of references that you want to validate for instance `All` to validate all references, `TypeOf` to validate references in a `typeof` expression, and so on.